swtch1/tire_conversion/README.md

 # tire_conversion
-Example app to convert tire sizes.
+Example app to convert tire sizes for a friend.